tosm01/Nutrilyfe/README.md

 The web app was developed using React to demonstrate and present data to the client.
 Hosted on Heroku.

 ## Note
-Due to the confidential nature of this project, I am unable to disclose the data sources used nor the nature of the data itself.
+Due to the confidential nature of this project, I am unable to disclose the data sources used nor the nature of the data.